espidev/ProtectionStones/README.md

     [region]
         # Minimum distance between claims (that aren't owned by the same owner), measured from the protection block to the edge of another region
+        # You will probably have to change this between blocks, since the region sizes will be different
         # Set to -1 for no minimum, but will still check for overlapping regions
         distance_between_claims = -1